roytrust/programming/security.md

 * Resource Owner - A user or other entity that owns protected resources at the resource server.
 * Client/application - An application which needs to access resources at the resouce server, on the resource owner's behalf or on its own behalf.
 * Authorization Server - A service trusted by the resource server to authorize applications to call the resource server.
 It authenticates the application or resource owner and requests consent from the resource owner's behalf.
 With OAuth 2, the resouce server (API) is a relying party to the authorization server.
 The authorization server and resouce server may be operated by the same entity.

+### Termnologies
+* **Confidential Client** - An application that can securely store confidential secrets with which to authenticate itself to an authorization server or use another secure authentication mechanism for that purpose.
+Typically execute primarily on a protected server.
+* **Public Client** - Typically execute primarily on the user's client device or in the client browser.
+* **Client Profiles**: Web application, browser-based applicaiton, native applicaiton
+* **Authorization Code** - An intermediary, opaque code returned to an application and used to obtain tokens.
+Used once.
+* **Access Token** - A token used by an application to access an API.
+It represents the application's authorization to call an API and has an expiration.
+* **Refresh Token** - An optional token that can be used by an application to request a new access token when a prior access token has expired.
+*

 #### Best practices
 * **Scope** should typically be used to model the coarse-grained privileges that an application can request of an API on a user's behalf, rather than granular privileges involving specific resources.